Using

 reliability program's benefits reach all the areas that it can.

-There are obvious benefits of having a good reliability program in place.
+obvious benefits of having a good reliability program in place.
+Examples

-Examples include feeding information back to manufacturing organizations
+include feeding information back to manufacturing organizations to aid in

-to aid in maximizing the efficiency of the manufacturing process and
+maximizing the efficiency of the manufacturing process and performing

-performing system-level reliability analyses that can benefit the early
+system-level reliability analyses that can benefit the early stages of a

-stages of a development program.
-There are still other methods of putting
+development program.
+There are still other methods of putting reliability

-reliability information to use in order to aid the organization beyond the
+information to use in order to aid the organization beyond the obvious

 Connecting